What is an agency account?

-- New registrations MUST use an email address that is NOT already associated with an existing AppsFlyer account.
+- You may not use an email address that is associated with an existing AppsFlyer account

-2. You are contacted by a member of the AppsFlyer team to provide any necessary information.
+- You will be contacted by a member of the AppsFlyer agency team to provide additional information where needed.

-3. Once your account is activated, you can add new team members.
+- After account activation, add new team members.

 The agency's account owner is able to define new team members of the agency, that can get access to some or all of the apps accessible by the agency.
 For details of how to add new team members, click here.

 How to start working with advertisers

 Once your AppsFlyer Agency account is created, you will want to receive access to your clients’ apps to prepare for campaigns.